ocheret/tyche/README.md

 Random Number Generator (PRNG) as devised by Bruce Schneir and Niels Ferguson as a replacement for the Yarrow PRNG.

+The implementation gathers some entropy before outputting anything so there is a short delay before output appears.
+Also, no seed file is maintained.
+It would be easy enough to add such a capability but I believe it only serves to reduce security.

-I've called my algorithm Tyche, the Greed goddess of fortune.
+I've called my algorithm Tyche, the Greek goddess of fortune.
 Fortuna is the Roman goddess of Fortune.

 This algorithm requires a cryptographic hash as well as a good